linkedbuildingdata/SummerSchoolOfLDAC/Notebooks/03-06-IntroToLinkedData-Exercises.md

 2. Create a new repository:
 	- Go to Setup > Repositories > Create new Repository
-	- Name the repository (e.g. ”LDAC”) and click OK
+	- Name the repository (e.g. "LDAC") and click OK

 3. Select the created repository as the active repository by clicking its name on the top right of the window

-4. Import the sample data file “todaysroom.ttl”:
+4. Import the sample data file [todaysroom.ttl](../data/introToLinkedData-Exercises/todaysroom.ttl):
 	- Go to Import > RDF > Upload RDF files

 ### Task 4.3